microsoft/sqlworkshops/sql2019lab/02_Security.md

 **label** - This represents the sensitivity of data but can be any string you choose.
 An example of a label would be *GDPR*.

 **information_type** - This represents the type of data that is being classified.
 This can be any string you choose.
-An example of an informatino_type would be *Financial*
+An example of an information_type would be *Financial*

 The added benefit of built-in classification is that now auditing of data classification is included.
 SSMS starting with version 18.1 has been enhanced to take advantage of this new T-SQL feature.

 **NOTE**: *The use of data classification and auditing with SQL Server does not imply an organization has met requirements like GDPR.
-SQL Server is providing some of the capabilities needed by organizations to meet certain regulations and compliance.
+SQL Server is providing some of the capabilities needed by organizations to meet certain regulations and compliance standards.
 It is up to a business or organization to use these tools to meet their requirements or regulations.*

 You can read the documentation for data discovery and classification for SQL Server, Azure SQL Database, and Azure SQL Data Warehouse at https://docs.microsoft.com/en-us/azure/sql-database/sql-database-data-discovery-and-classification.